axch/adaptive-plot/README.md

     automatically recompiled at loading time as needed.
   - doc/ : Some stuff for generating the pictures that appear in this README.
+  - LICENSE: The AGPLv3, under which Adaptive Plot is licensed.

 - Test suite